sannier3/proxmox-vmid-updater/README.md

 • dialog
 • root privileges

-## Installation (single-line)
+## Usage (single-line)

-Run this on any Proxmox node to download & execute the latest version:
+Run this on any Proxmox node (that contains your vmid) to download & execute the latest version:

 ```
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/sannier3/proxmox-vmid-updater/main/rename-vmid.sh)"